Environmental Law Solicitors

 • Threats of violence

 Where there are grounds to suspect that you or your company have committed an environmental law offence, the relevant regulator will often invite you to attend an interview under caution, also known as a PACE interview.
-Here, the regulator will put their case to you and obtain any information from you to assist their investigation.
+Here, the regulator will try to gather evidence to assist their investigation.
 Following this, the regulator will decide whether enforcement action is necessary and what form this will take.

 Anything said during an interview can influence the course of the investigation and potentially the outcome, so it is vital you receive advice, assistance and representation from specialist environmental law solicitors who can help to protect your interests.